piranna/piranna.github.io/pages/hire-me.md

-I've worked for some stablished enterprises like [Telefónica](https://www.telefonica.com), and a couple of times for consulting firms or at freelance agencies, but the ones I've worked more times and enojed the most has been as freelance projects on my own and on startups, some of them later adquired by bigger companies like [Kurento](https://www.kurento.org/) (adquired by [Twilio](https://www.twilio.com/)) or [lingbe](https://lingbe.com/) (adquired by [italki](https://www.italki.com/)).
+I've worked for some stablished enterprises like [Telefónica](https://www.telefonica.com), and a couple of times for consulting firms or freelance agencies, but the ones I've worked more times and enojed the most has always been freelance projects on my own and startups, some of them later adquired by bigger companies like [Kurento](https://www.kurento.org/) (adquired by [Twilio](https://www.twilio.com/)) or [lingbe](https://lingbe.com/) (adquired by [italki](https://www.italki.com/)).